Sunday, January 18, 2026

 Share

-These infused water recipes from Radnor Splash will keep your Stanley Tumbler full and your #WaterTok game in check while providing a tasty, hydrating alternative to plain water or sugary fizzy drinks.
+These infused water recipes provide tasty, hydrating alternative to plain water or sugary fizzy drinks.

 Drinking lots of water is essential to staying hydrated.
 It’s the impetus behind the controversial #WaterTok TikTok trend where TikTokers add syrups, flavors, and, often, sugars to their water in an effort to boost hydration.

 There are some legitimacies to the trend; some users have undergone gastric surgery, which makes sparkling drinks off limits.
-Adding flavors, enthusiasts say, help them to stay hydrated.
+Adding flavors, enthusiasts say, helps them to stay hydrated.

 There is another way: try infusing your with fruit and herbs for added flavor.
 Infused water is a great way to up your water intake, flush out harmful toxins from the body and boost your metabolism.